SouthernMethodistUniversity/hpc_docs/docs/policies/policies.md

+# Policies

-# Account and Account Password Sharing Policy
+## Account and Account Password Sharing Policy

 No two individuals should share the same ManeFrame II account, nor should two individuals share the password of the same account.
 Each